Hayo87/automata-explorer/docs/structure-and-architecture.md

 2. The frontend sends the request to the backend and initiates the build without any processing actions.
 3. The frontend routes to the `VisualizationPage` loads the visualization and displays the build results.
 4. The user can filter, change layout, select context menu actions and or modify the modal.
-5. The user exits the application, the fronent sent a session close request to the backend.
+5. The user exits the application, the frontend sent a session close request to the backend.

 ### API
 - `SessionApi.tsx`: Utility for sending messages to the backend API and to enforce proper exception handling.
 - `RequestResponse`: Contains all interfaces for the messages exchanged with the backend.

 ### Hooks
 - `useSession`: Custom react hook that manages the state and encapsulates all communication with the backend API by leveraging the `sessionApi,tsx`.